Thomas Miles, Founder

 Anthony Lowe, CEO Miles Of Giving Foundation

 Chief Master Sergeant (Retired) Anthony J. Lowe is the Executive Director of the Miles of Giving Foundation.
 As the Chief Executive Officer, he is responsible for the strategic and operational planning of all aspects the foundation, working with senior leaders and the Board of Directors to execute the mission of the foundation, of providing financial assistance to enlisted veterans and their families.
-In addition to his tireless efforts with Miles of Giving, Anthony also serves as a Veterans Administration (VA) certified and accredited Service Officer with the Veterans of Foreign Wars (VFW), assisting both transitioning service members and veterans secure the VA benefits they deserve.
+In addition to his tireless efforts with Miles of Giving, Anthony also serves as a Workforce and Leadership Development expert with the Center for Disease Control and Prevention (CDC) in Atlanta GA.
 A native of Rochester, NY, Anthony began his military career in 1987, serving in the U.S. Air Force for 29 years, many of those in senior leader/executive positions.
 In his most recent position prior to retirement, Anthony served as the Chief of Staff to the Senior Enlisted Advisor to the Chairman of the Joint Chiefs of Staff (SEAC).
 As the Chief of Staff to the most senior non-commissioned officer in the U.S. Armed Forces, Mr. Lowe was responsible for providing expertise to the SEAC on matters relating to all enlisted force issues, to include the development of Service policy recommendations associated with mobilization, strategy, force structure, modernization, personnel, and readiness for over 1.3M service members.
-As a dedicated advocate for veterans, Anthony uses his extensive background in organizational change management, business development and strategic planning to provide resources, mentorship and guidance to organizations and companies that are focused on providing assistance to our Veterans and their families.
+As a dedicated advocate for veterans, Anthony served as Chief of Staff for the Washington Office of Veterans of Foreign Wars, and continues to serve as Commander of VFW Post 341, the premier VFW Post in the District of Columbia.
+He uses his extensive background in organizational change management, business development and strategic planning to provide resources, mentorship and guidance to organizations and companies that are focused on providing assistance to our Veterans and their families.

 Patrick Z. Alston, Vice-Chairman Miles Of Giving Foundation